0alter0/blooket-altlist/README.md

 # Future Plans:

-- [ ] Maybe make a website that auto generates these.
+- [x] Maybe make a website that auto generates these.
+(I didn't really make a site to "auto make alts" but I did create a site with all the alts on it.)

 # Current Status: